aaronanderson/quarkus-oidc/README.md

 #quarkus.oidc.client-secret=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 `

-* quarkus.oidc.realm-name - label for the JavaEE security realm.
+* quarkus.oidc.realm-name - label for the Jakarta EE security realm.
 In Quarkus this has little effect.

 * quarkus.oidc.security-constraints.1.roles and quarkus.oidc.security-constraints.1.web-resources - One or more web constraint rules for securing protected web resources by role